Indraneel99/AISearchEngine/README.md

 # Articles Search Engine

 A compact, production-style RAG pipeline.
-It ingests Substack RSS articles, stores them in Postgres (Supabase), creates dense/sparse embeddings in Qdrant, and exposes search and answer endpoints via FastAPI with a simple Gradio UI.
+It ingests Substack, Medium and top publications RSS articles, stores them in Postgres (Supabase), creates dense/sparse embeddings in Qdrant, and exposes search and answer endpoints via FastAPI with a simple Gradio UI.

 ## How it works (brief)
 - Ingest RSS → Supabase: